msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 > wine ~/Downloads/circularMT.exe

 When first run, ```Wine``` may undergo a configuration step before displaying the circularMT interface (Figure 3).
-It may also fail to run circularMT stating that wine-mono isn't installed this can be installed following the commands [here: wine-mono-is-missing](https://github.com/msjimc/circularMT/tree/master/Program/wine.md#wine-mono-is-missing).
+It may also fail to run circularMT stating that wine-mono isn't installed this can be installed following the instructions [here (wine-mono-is-missing)](READMe.md#wine-mono-is-missing).

 Once running, data can be imported as described in the [Guide](https://github.com/msjimc/circularMT/tree/master/Guide/README.md).
 While circularMT is running on openSUSE, the file system will appear like a Windows based system rather than a Linux file system (Figure 3).
-While the user's Download folder is in /home/username/Downloads on openSUSE it appears to be in c:/users/<username>/Downloads/ to circularMT.
+While the user's Download folder is in /home/username/Downloads on openSUSE it appears to be in c:/users/\<username>/Downloads/ to circularMT.

 <hr />